 You could spend anywhere from $0 to $500 to fix the trailer brake system, depending on what’s wrong with it.
 If an adjustment is all that’s needed, you only need to give up a little bit of time and use your screwdriver.
 However, there are other situations that are going to cost you money to repair.

 As an example, if you need a new fuse, you might spend $5 to $15.
 Again, this is something you can probably repair on your own.
 It should only take you a few minutes once you find the fuse.

 Other than these two problems, you might need the trailer brake system parts replaced, or it might be time for a complete replacement.
 The cost of this replacement depends on multiple factors.
 First, you will spend more on OEM equipment versus parts that are aftermarket.
 Additionally, you have to consider what make and model you drive, as some are remarkably more expensive to work with.
 You also have to think about where you are getting the work done, with urban mechanics costing far more than most rural service shops.

 RELATED: 4-Pin Trailer Wiring Install – Diagram & Guide

 Is It Safe to Drive With a Service Trailer Brake System Message?

-No, there are many messages that can be dealt with later without too much concern.
+No. There are many messages that can be dealt with later without too much concern.
 However, the Service Trailer Brake System message isn’t one that you should ignore if you are towing a trailer.
 This issue is going to create problems when you try to brake with a trailer attached.
 If you don’t fix the problem and you continue driving, you could start a chain reaction leading to a massive accident.

 How do you reset a Service Trailer Brake System Message?

 How to reset the service trailer brake system message depends on the type of trailer brake system your car uses.
 In most cases, it will go away on its own if you repair the problem that caused it to appear.
-You may need to use an OBD2 scanner to reset the system, depending on the car model.
+However, you may need to use an OBD2 scanner to reset the system, depending on the car model.